Squared-Labs/vision/README.md

 **In its current state, Vision is very basic and full of bugs & glitches.
 I *DON'T* suggest using this browser for any serious use.** That being said, if you *do* decide to use it, Vision is currently much more suitable as a single-purpose utility as it does not currently support multiple tabs (and will probably not until a viable solution is found, without being too inefficient).
 An example of using Vision as a single-purpose utility would be for something like digital signage.

+## Project Information
+You can visit Vision's website [here](https://vision.saturdaynightdead.xyz).
+We're also looking for developers and testers, you can click [on this](https://vision.saturdaynightdead.xyz/future-testers-developers) to find out more!

 ## Version numbers
 Each release of Vision uses *two* version identifiers/numbers.